fooiff/MHCompany.Privacy_en/README.md

 Position : Master
 Position : Master
 Contact :-, mail@thetutor.co.kr, -
-② The information subject may contact the person in charge of personal information protection for all personal information protection-related inquiries, complaints, damage relief, etc. that occurred while using the service (or business) of 'MCH Games'.
-'MCH Games' will respond and process the information subject's inquiries without delay.
+② The information subject may contact the person in charge of personal information protection for all personal information protection-related inquiries, complaints, damage relief, etc. that occurred while using the service (or business) of 'MH Games'.
+'MH Games' will respond and process the information subject's inquiries without delay.